ranmax123/powerbi/facebook marketing api power bi template/README.md

 2. From top right drop down select create ads.
 You will now directed towards Facebook ads manager page.
 3. Click settings

-You'll now see your account id.
+You'll now see your Ad Account ID.

 ## How to get Access token?